4. Runtime SDK & Extensions

 MoveIt Pro Workspaceβ

-In MoveIt Pro, all custom configurations, Behaviors, and external code are represented as
+In MoveIt Pro, all robot configurations, Behaviors, and external code are represented as

 This is where the moveit_pro

-launcher will look to build and run your robot workspace.
+launcher will look to build and run your robot configuration.

 Below is an example of a typical MoveIt Pro workspace: